 Tonia Antoniazzi MP (Labour) - Vice-Chair

-Rachel Maskell was elected as the MP for York Central at the 2015 General Election.
-She currently serves as Shadow Rail Minister and is a member of the Ecclesiastical Committee.
+Rachael Maskell was elected as the MP for York Central at the 2015 General Election.
+She currently serves as Shadow Minister for the Voluntary Sector.
+She has previously served as Shadow Secretary of State for Employment Rights.
 As well as an interest in homelessness, she has a strong interest in health and social care.
 Before her election to Parliament, she worked as a care-worker, physiotherapist and health union representative.

 Stephen Timms has been MP for East Ham since 1994, during which time he's taken on many ministerial roles.
-He is currently a Member of the Work and Pensions Committee.
+In January 2020 he was elected Chair of the Work and Pensions Committee.

-Mike Wood was elected as MP for Dudley South in 2010.
-He is PPS to International Trade Secretary Liam Fox.
+Mike Wood was elected as MP for Dudley South in 2015.

 The Advisory Group includes St Mungo's, Shelter, Homeless Link, Centrepoint, YMCA, NHF, St Basil's, Housing Justice, Albert Kennedy Trust, Salvation Army, The Passage, Connection at St Martins, Changing Lives, Thames Reach, Depaul, Revolving Doors